Willem II’s coronation as German anti-king (Solving the Sword, Part 2)

 Since this links the sword to Willem II of Holland, I now will attempt to show how it fits into his story, and ultimately, how it might’ve ended up at the bottom of a river in England.
 And so I will, but first more background is needed.

-But first, a minor digression: it has been pointed out that I was perhaps a bit breezy with the quod erat demonstrandum for my solution.
+But even before that, a minor digression: it has been pointed out that I was perhaps a bit breezy with the quod erat demonstrandum for my solution.
 As is typical for codebreaking, there were many abortive attempts before I reached my conclusion.
 In fact, it’s rather important to have tried and discarded several theories—if I had reached my solution without missteps, I’d have been pretty suspicious of it myself.
-In fact, even after finding a solution that worked well, I continued to tinker seeing if anything fit even better.
+In fact, even after finding a solution that worked well, I continued to tinker, seeing if anything fit even better.

 OXO is a sign for the Holy Trinity, so perhaps the XO is another one.

-Nope, XOX is well documented, but there is no variant XO, and in fact as a digraph, it doesn’t make sense standing for three of anything.
+Nope, XOX is well documented, but there is no variant XO, and in fact, as a digraph, it makes little sense standing for three of anything.

 Hey, the letterform the original article interpreted as an ⟨R⟩ looks more like a variant of ⟨N⟩.